Authenticate to AWS with OIDC

 aws-region: "us-east-1"

 Once the cloud provider successfully validates the claims presented in the OIDC JWT ID token, it then provides a short-lived access token that is available only for the duration of the job.
-The short-lived access token is exported as environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN.
-Steampipe will load these short-lived credentials from environment variables to run the benchmark.
+The short-lived access token is exported as environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`.

 Next, you'll need to create a step that installs the Steampipe CLI and AWS plugin.